Generic Name: methylphenidate hydrochloride

 USE IN CHILDREN LESS THAN SIX YEARS OF AGE

-Methylphenidate Hydrochloride Chewable Tablets should not be used in children under six years, since safety and efficacy in this age group have not been established.
+Methylphenidate hydrochloride should not be used in children under six years, since safety and efficacy in this age group have not been established.

-Methylphenidate Hydrochloride Chewable Tablets should be given cautiously to emotionally unstable patients, such as those with a history of drug dependence or alcoholism, because such patients may increase dosage on their own initiative.
+Methylphenidate hydrochloride should be given cautiously to emotionally unstable patients, such as those with a history of drug dependence or alcoholism, because such patients may increase dosage on their own initiative.